apache/skywalking-website/docs/README.md

   - header: SkyWalking Nginx LUA 0.2.0 released
     content: Adapt the new v3 protocol.
 Implement correlation protocol and support batch segment report.
     time: Jun.
 21th, 2020
-  - header: SkyWalking APM 8.0.0 is released
-    content: v3 protocol is added and implemented.
-New Dashboard UI and new Query Protocol are provided
-    time: Jun.
-15th, 2020